-Utah set a target, using the 5-year rolling average, for 2014-2018 of 75 unrestrained occupant deaths.
+Utah set a target, using the 5-year rolling average, for 2015-2019 of 74 unrestrained occupant deaths.
 Utah is currently working on this target.
-Utah met that goal in 2013-2017, and will need to hold steady to meet the target in 2018.

-C-5) Number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 and above (FARS)
+Performance Measure: C-5) Number of fatalities in crashes involving a driver or motorcycle operator with a BAC of .08 and above (FARS)